ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### Start the application

-To start the application, run the below command.
+To start the application, run the command below.

 ```bash
 docker compose up
 ```

-If the command ran successfully, open a browser and visit `http://localhost:8000`.
+After the application starts, open a browser and visit `http://localhost:8000`.

-### Running tests
+### Running tests (WIP)

-***WIP, this is a placeholder and may need to be edited as tests are added.***
+***This is a placeholder and may need to be edited as tests are added.***

 Run the test suite with: